d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 root          18  0.0      0     0 ?
 S    12:47:06 cpuhp/0
 :
 ```

+?> The previous command could also be done with the BSD style via the command: ps axo user,pid,%mem,vsz,rss,tty,stat,start,comm

 We can also add the option --sort= to the command and choose a parameter to sort our list.
 We chose the %mem values from large to small by placing another – sign right before it.
 ```bash